Top rugby coach found dead in hotel room

 - Foley played 62 times for Ireland

-(CNN)The world of rugby is in shock after the sudden death of Munster coach and former Irish international Anthony Foley at the age of 42.
+(CNN)The world of rugby is in shock after the sudden death of Munster head coach and former Irish international Anthony Foley at the age of 42.

 Foley, who played 62 times for his country, was found dead in the team's hotel in Paris, ahead of a match in the European Champions Cup against Racing 92.